Amsterdam/afvalcontainers/README.md

 check the deploy import scrips.

-this import process dumps the raw bammens data, the cleaned data and the final data in the object store for the past 20 days!
+this import process dumps 1) the raw bammens data, 2) the cleaned data and the final data with sites 3) in the object store for the past 20 days! so you can start and debug in any step in the import process.

 ```
 db_slurp=raw bammens data